douglasgreen/outlines/computing/databases/mysql.md

     SELECT * FROM students;

-This query retrieves all columns from the \'students\' table.
+This query retrieves all columns from the 'students' table.
 You can also select specific columns.

 #### Update